-The LabCE Advanced White Blood Cell Differential Simulator, produced in collaboration with the Louisiana State University Health Science Center, includes 12 expert-reviewed differentials, each with 100 slide images.
+The LabCE Advanced White Blood Cell Differential Simulator, produced in collaboration with the Louisiana State University Health Sciences Center, includes 12 expert-reviewed differentials, each with 100 slide images.
 Perform the differential yourself and then compare your cell identifications with the experts.

 Curated by Experts